standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 So you are to miss that out, are you, besides all the other things you have missed out to-day?
-It seems that the only things you are to have to-day, are meals {59}and prizes.
+It seems that the only things you are to have to-day, are meals and prizes.
 I don’t wonder that the custom of giving prizes is getting to be talked against.
 I don’t wonder.
 And I tell you, there is one thing you will have this morning, and that is your work.
 So get up, and get